-3) Divorce/ Separation – In cases of separation or divorce, the parent with whom the student resides (and any stepparent) is responsible for completing the aid application.
+Divorce/ Separation – In cases of separation or divorce, the parent with whom the student resides (and any stepparent) is responsible for completing the aid application.
 Wheaton requires that the noncustodial parent (and current spouse, if any) complete a Noncustodial Parent’s Statement whenever possible.
 While divorce or separation may affect the extent to which one or both parents can contribute, it does not absolve either parent of this obligation.
 Our policy for determining the financial need of students whose parents are separated or divorced derives from the principle upon which we determine need for all of our students, that is, both parents are responsible for the support and the educational expense of their children to the extent that they are financially capable.
-More information regarding applying for financial aid when parents are divorced or separated is available here.
+Click here for more information regarding applying for financial aid when parents are divorced or separated.

 For all families, the income used in the institutional need analysis will include wages or salaries, interest and dividends.
 When family finances become more involved, it can also include such things as business/farm profit, pensions, annuities, rents, royalties, trust income and other forms of miscellaneous taxable income.
 For those who own businesses, depreciation on real property or allowances for car and truck expenses and travel/meal expenses are customarily added back to income.
 Most losses from business and rental ventures and capital losses carried forward from prior years will be added back into income.